Tours & Excursions

 Wildlife and Marine excursions

 There are many ways to enjoy the marine environment from the water.
 You can of course go diving for a close-up encounter of our marine wildlife and shipwrecks.
-If you prefer to keep dry, you can take a private charter with the 12-seater Crusader for a scenic wildlife cruise, or taste three islands in one day in one of the many small independent boatmen that operate from St. Mary’s Quay.
+If you prefer to keep dry, you can take a private charter with the 12-seater Crusader for a scenic wildlife cruise, take an sea safari or taste three islands in one day in one of the many small independent boatmen that operate from St. Mary’s Quay.
 A popular tour – and considered the king of trips - is a cruise to the iconic Bishop Rock Lighthouse, England’s final frontier.
 Another favourite is a tour to Eastern Isles – you cruise at low tide to see seals basking on the rocks, then explore St. Martin's, all in a day.

 As the sun dips down at the end of the day, why not jump aboard a tripper boat and cheer on your favourite pilot gig crew?
 Boats follow the races on Wednesday and Friday evenings.
 Alternatively, wrap up warm and take to the water on one of many 'supper boats' which will take you to an off-island to enjoy a delicious meal at a restaurant of your choice.
 There’s nothing more beautiful than heading back home as the sun sets on the horizon!